 The OCM’s consistently mediocre results so far suggest major methodology changes for future models

-The most recent evaluation only covered the first five of the OCM’s nine completed and 11 total performance periods, which are now scheduled to continue through June 2022 due to the Covid-19 pandemic.
-However, since OCM practices had largely finished making practice changes to succeed in the OCM by the end of performance period 5, CMMI indicated that the results reported in the latest evaluation are indicators of what to expect in future performance periods.
+The most recent evaluation only covered the first six of the OCM’s nine completed and 11 total performance periods, which are now scheduled to continue through June 2022 due to the Covid-19 pandemic.
+However, since OCM practices had largely finished making practice changes to succeed in the OCM by the end of performance period 5, CMMI indicated that the results reported in the most recent two evaluations are indicators of what to expect in future performance periods.

-Given the failure of the OCM to reduce Medicare spending so far, we expect CMMI will change its methodology for future medical oncology payment pilots (e.g., CMMI’s potential Oncology Care First Model).
+Given the failure of the OCM to reduce Medicare spending so far, we expect CMMI will change its methodology for future medical oncology payment pilots.
 For example, CMMI is considering excluding low-risk episodes from total cost of care responsibility in future models since efforts to decrease spending were most successful among high-risk episodes.
 CMMI has also indicated an interest in assessing whether there should be enhanced service payments in any future model and, if so, what level of payment would be appropriate.
-Nothing is set in stone yet, and results from future performance period evaluations could still influence the methodology CMMI chooses for its next medical oncology payment pilot.
+But, nothing is set in stone yet, and results from future performance period evaluations could still influence the methodology CMMI chooses for its next medical oncology payment pilot.